-This topic explains how to perform column operations in PyODPS.
+This topic describes how to perform column operations by using PyODPS.

 Prerequisites